This page covers configuring MCP servers for Codex threads launched through Jaidu.

 MCP Server configuration page showing the Codex JSON configuration editor and popular servers

 Jaidu provides one-click installation for popular MCP servers.
-Click a card to insert a pre-configured MCP server into the Codex configuration.
+Click a card to insert a pre-configured MCP server into the Codex MCP settings.

 Popular MCP servers including Context7, Playwright, Exa, Chrome DevTools, and Dev Manager